-LACNIC contributes to regional Internet development through an active cooperation policy, promotes and defends the interests of the regional community, and helps create conditions for the Internet to be an effective instrument for social inclusion and economic development in Latin American and the Caribbean.
+LACNIC contributes to regional Internet development through an active cooperation policy.
+It promotes and defends the interests of the regional community and helps create conditions for the Internet to function as an effective instrument for social inclusion and economic development in Latin American and the Caribbean.

-It is managed and run by a Board of seven directors elected by LACNIC members –more than 7000 network operators providing services in 33 Latin American and Caribbean territories.
+It is managed and run by a board of seven directors elected by LACNIC members.
+This group of members comprises more than 12,500 network operators who provide services in 33 Latin American and Caribbean territories.